Mixtures of SubExperts for Large Language Continual Learning: Appendix

 \subsection{Training Details}

+\textbf{Baselines \& MoSEs.} The continual learning performance of our proposed MoSEs method is evaluated against five baselines on the TRACE and SuperNI benchmark datasets.
+These comparison approaches include a non-training method, In-Context Learning (ICL)~\cite{brown2020language}, which uses a 6-shot prompt engineering setting with task demonstrations; and four training methods: Single Full-Parameter Fine-Tuning (Single FT), which trains all model parameters per task; LoRA-based Sequential Fine-Tuning (LoRA~\cite{hu2021lora}, O-Lora~\cite{wang2023olora}, HiDeLoRA~\cite{wang2025hide}, SAPT~\cite{zhao2024sapt}, TASL~\cite{feng2024tasl}, and TreeLoRA~\cite{qian2025treelora}), an efficient tuning technique that only fine-tunes low-rank matrices ($r=8, \alpha=32$, 4.19M parameters); Orthogonal Low-Rank Adaptation (O-LoRA)~\cite{wang2023olora}, which imposes orthogonality constraints on the update matrices to minimize task interference during sequential learning; and Mixture of Experts-based Sequential Fine-Tuning (MoE)~\cite{shazeer2017outrageously, lepikhin2020gshard, fedus2022switch}, which uses sparse routing to expert subnetworks to maintain fixed capacity without raising inference costs.
+Ultimately, our MoSEs demonstrates its effectiveness using the E2T2 configuration (2 experts, top-2 selection).

-During training, all baselines without LoRA adapters were trained using 5,000 samples for 10 epochs with a constant learning rate of 1e-5.
-For baselines with LoRA adapters, we used the same number of samples and training epochs, but with a learning rate of 1e-4.
-Across all experiments—including those on C-STANCE, FOMC, MeetingBank, Py150, ScienceQA, NumGLUE-cm, NumGLUE-ds, and 20Minuten—we used a batch size of 128 and no weight decay.
-During evaluation, inference was performed with a temperature of 0.1.
+\textbf{Training.} All MoSEs were trained with the same experimental settings~\cite{qian2025treelora}.
+The specific hyperparameters of MoSEs are given in \Cref{tab:app_moses_setting}.
+For the fair comparisons with baselines, we used the same number of samples and a learning rate of $1e-4$ with epochs=5, 3, 7, 5, 3, 5, 5, 7 for the reproduced LoRA adapters (SeqLoRA, L2P, DualPrompt, HiDeLoRA, O-LoRA, and Tree-LoRA) on the TRACE benchmark dataset and $1e-4$ with 10 epochs per task on the SuperNI benchmark dataset; the batch size is set to 1 for all methods.
+Across all experiments—including those on TRACE and SuperNI Benchmarks - we used no weight decay.
 All training and testing were conducted using the DeepSpeed framework on a single machine equipped with 8$\times$48GB NVIDIA RTX8000 GPUs.
 Full-parameter fine-tuning was used in all models.
-Benchmark evaluations were carried out using the OpenCompass toolkit with its default configuration.
+All performance evaluations were carried out using the OpenCompass toolkit with its default configuration.